Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   ),
   caption: [Steep curve with single line]
 )
-The light blue dot is the estimated Cx, and it is very close to the frame center (light red line).
+The light blue dot is the estimated Cx, and it is very close to the frame center (light red).
 With the same error calculation as above, the error would be way smaller than the required error to fully turn.
 This is due to the frame center significantly off from the lane center.
 To solve this issue, we thought of shifting the frame center more to the side like shown the dark red line on the images.
 The closer the contour is to the bottom of the frame, the more shift required, so we used the Cy value of the area moment, and tested a proportional relationship between Cy and the magnitude of the shift.
 The following is the adjusted error calculation code:\

 #code(
   raw(block:true, lang:"Python",